welcome to the EVNA!

 - Protect and enhance the character of the neighborhood, its historic resources and significant topographic features and open space

 - Ensure that growth, development, and public access are compatible with and meet the needs of residents and the business community

 - Protect and improve public health and safety

 - Encourage friendly association among neighbors and businesses

 - Provide an educational forum and community outreach to community partners

-Castro/EVNA Public Meetings are the fourth Wednesday of Jan., Mar., May, Jul., Sep. and the annual meeting is the second Wednesday of Nov. at 7PM in the Auditorium at Harvey Milk Civil Rights Academy!
+Castro/EVNA Public Meetings are the fourth Wednesday of Jan., Mar., May, Jul., Sep. and the annual meeting is the third Wednesday of Nov. at 7PM in the Auditorium at Harvey Milk Civil Rights Academy!

 * Upcoming Quality of Life Committee Meeting, email chair Shelah.Barr@EVNA.org

 Members and the Public are welcome to attend Board and committee meetings.